harimseong/CLI_calculator/README.md

     e.g) \*, +, -, / belong to operator, alphabet belong to alphabet.
 - Transition table

-    Map a state and a character to next state.
+    Map a pair of a state and a character to next state.
 - Token type table

+    One of the token types is assigned to an acquired token.

 ## Transition Diagram